Agoric/documentation/main/guides/getting-started/README.md

 Use control-C to stop viewing the logs and return to a shell prompt.

-::: tip Note: logs include benign error messages
+::: details Note: logs include benign error messages

 You can disregard messages such as: